TRECVID 2005 Keyframes & Transcripts

 TREC Video Retrieval Evaluation (TRECVID) was sponsored by the National Institute of Standards and Technology (NIST) to promote progress in content-based retrieval from digital video via open, metrics-based evaluation.
 TRECVID 2005 Keyframes & Transcripts was developed for use in the NIST TRECVID 2005 Evaluation.

-TRECVID is a laboratory-style evaluation that attempts to model real world situations or significant component tasks involved in such situations.
+TRECVID was a laboratory-style evaluation that attempted to model real world situations or significant component tasks involved in such situations.
 In 2005 there were four main tasks with associated tests:

 - shot boundary determination

 - search (interactive, manual, and automatic)

 For a detailed description of the TRECVID Evaluation Tasks, please refer to the NIST TRECVID 2005 Evaluation Description.

 The source data is Arabic, Chinese and English language broadcast programming collected in November 2004 from the following sources: Lebanese Broadcasting Corp.
 (Arabic); China Central TV and New Tang Dynasty TV (Chinese); and CNN and MSNBC/NBC (English).

 Shots are fundamental units of video, useful for higher-level processing.
 To create the master list of shots, the video was segmented.
 The results of this pass are called subshots.
 Because the master shot reference is designed for use in manual assessment, a second pass over the segmentation was made to create the master shots of at least 2 seconds in length.
 These master shots were the ones used in submitting results for the feature and search tasks in the evaluation.
 In the second pass, starting at the beginning of each file, the subshots were aggregated, if necessary, until the currrent shot was at least 2 seconds in duration, at which point the aggregation began anew with the next subshot.